hamidshojaee/BlackJackSim/README.md

 To simulate a round of BlackJack, you simply:
 1. Create a Table object (which creates a dealer and shoe with 8 decks by default)
-1. Add a player to tha table
+1. Add a player to the table
-1. And then you call Table.playRound to play 1 round of BlackJack.
+1. And then you call Table.playRound() to play 1 round of BlackJack.
 1. The table then needs to reset using the Table.reset() method to play another hand.

 The results of each hand is stored in the hand itself.